prezgarfield/software-design-lab/templates/journal.md

 I created a db using SQLite and could probably use a little help figuring out how best to configure it.
 I'd like to keep sentences, tags and tree parses in each record, but I'm not sure exactly where this is going so it is hard to come up with a good model.

 Tomorrow, I'm hoping to make Jonathan Reeve's word embedding workshop at the xpMethods lab.
-More then.
+More then. [note: did not make it.
+Spoke to Jonathan a bit last Friday about getting up and running on my own.]

 Note to self: Always start off the day's gitting with a status and a pull.
 Always end with a status and, perhaps, a push.